nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 Do you see the pattern?
-TODO WE ARE REMOVING MULTIPLES OF THE PRIME NUMBERS, BUT KEEPING THE PRIMES

-The next prime would be `11`, and if our array was larger, would cross out `121`.
+We are removing the multiples of the prime numbers, but keeping the primes.
+The next prime would be `11`, and if our array was larger, we would cross out `121`, which is only divisible by `1`, `11`, and itself.

 How do we capture this in pseudocode?